24 Essential Non-Club Items You Need In Your Golf Bag - Golf Monthly

 These items will make your bag heavy, so we recommend using a trolley otherwise you’ll start to look like the Hunchback of Notre Dame

-New balls – It’s always nice to have a couple of sleeves of fresh Pro V1s for that competition or special occasion (top 100 course, birthday, long awaited game)
+New balls – It’s always nice to have a couple of sleeves of fresh Pro V1s for that competition or special occasion.

-Old balls – Keep some old scuffed balls in your bag for when you want to practice on the course or down the short game area (*Note: practice on the course can be frowned upon so make sure you’re not interrupting anyone else’s game and repair all extra divots and pitch marks)
+Old balls – Keep some old scuffed balls in your bag for when you want to practice on the course or down the short game area (*Note: practice on the course can be frowned upon so make sure you’re not interrupting anyone else’s game and repair all extra divots and pitch marks).

 Waterproofs – You never know what the weather is going to be like in the UK, keeping your waterproofs in the bag will always keep you ready for that downpour